Texarkana Personal Injury Lawyer

 Personal injury accidents come in all shapes and sizes, from car accidents to medical malpractice.
 However, the end result is often the same: someone is hurt and dealing with the ramifications of that accident, whether property damage or medical bills.
 If you or someone you love is suffering from injuries because of a personal injury accident, you may have the right to hold that person responsible for their behavior, and the team at Morris Bart, LLC, is here to help you.

-We offer a free, no-obligation consultation to help accident victims understand what options they have for recovering compensation related to their injury.
+Our law firm offers a free, no-obligation initial consultation to help accident victims understand what options they have for recovering compensation related to their injury.
 We also work on a contingency-fee basis, which means that we only get paid if we are successful in your case.

-To speak with a Texarkana personal injury lawyer from our team or have us get to work right away, contact us today at (870) 330-4155.
+To speak with a Texarkana personal injury lawyer from our team or have us get to work right away, contact our law office today at (870) 330-4155.